Adeshppp/Algorithms-in-JAVA/Week 2/README.md

 In this program, regular pushing operation will happen and if pop operation command receive then program will print largest/maximum number out of the stack.

+# Elementary Sort

+To sort data irrespective of their data type, we have to write one program. which is possible by using mechanism callback.

+callback = reference to executable code

+we are going to implement callbacks by using interfaces.
+In JAVA, there is built in Comparable interface available. which has compareTo() in it. which takes object as an argument and compare with this object and returns 1(greater), -1 ( lesser) and 0(==) depends on the result of comparison. compareTo() method has no dependence on file data type.
+Data type handled by comparable interface.

+built-in comparable types: Integer, Double, String, Date, File User-defined comparable types : Implement the Comparable interface.